flatsec/flatsec.github.io/_posts/2014-11-01-drupal-7-31-compromise.md

 ### Exploit in the wild!

-Pretty quickly "exploits were in the wild", as they say.
+Pretty quickly "exploits were in the wild," as they say.
 The wilds of the Internet...which is pretty much all of it.

 Here's a Python script that will exploit a Drupal 7.31 site.
 The original script can be found on [pastebin](http://pastebin.com/nDwLFV3v).
 There's also a [good blog post](http://www.volexity.com/blog/?p=83) from Volexity which discusses the exploit in more detail.